 Directors who are not employees of the Company receive an annual retainer for Board services of \$5,000 and an attendance fee of \$2,500 for each meeting of the Board of Directors attended, in addition to actual travel expenses related to the meetings.
-Directors receive a \$750 fee for participating in a committee meeting provided that the committee meeting is held on a day other than the regularly scheduled board meeting date.
+Non-employee directors also receive a \$750 fee for participating in a committee meeting, provided that the committee meeting is held on a day other than the regularly scheduled Board meeting date.
 The Audit Committee Chairperson receives an additional annual retainer of \$500.
 Directors who are employees of the Company are paid no fees or other remuneration for service on the Board or on any Board committee.

-On May 21, 2014, the date of the Company's 2014 Annual Meeting of Shareholders, each non-employee director was granted 750 stock appreciation rights ("SARs") under the Company's 2009 Stock Appreciation Rights Plan with an exercise price of \$68.70.
-Upon exercise of each SAR, a director is entitled to receive an amount (payable in shares of the Company's common stock) equal to the difference between the closing price of the Company's common stock on the business day immediately preceding the date of exercise and the exercise price.
-The number of shares paid on exercise is determined by dividing this amount by the closing price of the Company's common stock on the business day immediately preceding the date of exercise.
-These SARs vest and become exercisable in four quarterly installments beginning June 30, 2014 and will expire on May 21, 2021.
+On May 18, 2016, the date of the Company's 2016 Annual Meeting of Shareholders, each non-employee director was granted 750 stock appreciation rights ("SARs") under the Company's 2009 Stock Appreciation Rights Plan with an exercise price of \$93.87.
+Upon exercise of each SAR, a director is entitled to receive an amount (payable in shares of the Company's Common Stock) equal to the difference between the closing price of the Company's Common Stock on the business day immediately preceding the date of exercise and the exercise price.
+The number of shares paid on exercise is determined by dividing this amount by the closing price of the Company's Common Stock on the business day immediately preceding the date of exercise.
+These SARs vest and become exercisable in four quarterly installments beginning June 30, 2016 and will expire on May 18, 2023.

 The Board of Directors makes all decisions regarding the compensation of the members of the Board of Directors.
 The Chief Executive Officer makes periodic recommendations regarding director compensation, and the Board of Directors may exercise its discretion in modifying any recommended compensation adjustments or awards to the directors.
 The Board of Directors does not use a compensation consultant for determining or recommending the amount or form of director compensation.
-The following table shows the compensation earned by each non-employee director for 2014:
+The following table shows the compensation earned by each non-employee director for fiscal 2016: